jduncanator/node-diskusage/README.md

 - `total`: Total disk space (free + used)

 `checkSync` only takes the path argument.
 It returns the same `info` on success, throws an `Error` on failure.

-### Linux Note
-`statvfs` under Linux also counts for mount points mounted under the root mount.
-For example using the mount point `/` as the first parameter would also account for `/dev`, `/run`, etc. in the free and total spaces.

 Examples
 --------